 James Perkins’ lifelong love affair with art began when his mother took him, aged 15, to a restorer’s workshop in Cheltenham.
 There, watching a freshly cast bust of Apollo as it was drawn from a mould, he was hooked.
 Several months – and a lot of carefully scrimped pocket money later – that bust became the inaugural piece in what was to become one of the largest collections of classical plaster works in private hands.

 Echoing the Grand Tourists of the 1800’s, James gathered classical plaster and architectural master pieces, along with traditional taxidermy and objects d’art of a more eccentric bent.
 In 2005, he acquired and restored the perfect stage for his pieces: Aynhoe Park.

 But James Perkins is more than the latest in a long tradition of British collectors of art and curiosities with a taste for the unusual.
 His time in the modern music industry, married with a talent for collecting, have refined his eye for detail and honed his madcap creative streak.
 Curator became creator and in 2012 James set up his studio.

-Much of James Perkins work has become instantly recognisable icons of Aynhoe’s identity: a 10ft Hercules resting at the foot of the Soane stairs, an oversized pocket watch hanging from his neck and a gilded balloon on his shoulder; the notorious Aynhoe giraffe, lifted to the heavens by a cluster of glass balloons – the gravity defying star of the Orangery.
-Whilst the works remain on permanent exhibition at Aynhoe Park, limited editions are created of each piece, made available exclusively through A Modern Grand Tour.
+Much of James Perkins work have become instantly recognisable icons of Aynhoe’s identity: a 10ft Hercules resting at the foot of the Soane stairs, an oversized pocket watch hanging from his neck and a gilded balloon on his shoulder; the notorious Aynhoe giraffe, lifted to the heavens by a cluster of glass balloons; The oil on canvas Aynhoe Moon Painting.
+Limited editions are created of each piece, made available exclusively through A Modern Grand Tour.